CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

 We first state a lemma required in the proof of Lemma \ref{prop:Pi C_k,p}. \begin{lemma} For $ k \geq 3$ and $p \geq 1$, let $W \in \WW_{p,k}$ be such that $G_W $ is connected.
 Suppose $T_W$ is a spanning tree of $G_W$, $\varphi: E(T_W) \rightarrow S_W$ is a one-one function, $\zeta$ is a renumbering obeying (\ref{eqn: condition zeta}), $\{L_n\}$ is a sequence of link functions obeying Assumption \ref{Condition B} and $A \subset S_W$.
 Then

-where for a given $A$, $F=F(W,A)$ is the number of generating vertices of $W$ given A, defined in Definition \ref{defn:generating_vertex} and $R=\# \CC_A$. \end{lemma} Assuming Lemma \ref{prop: Pi_L F-R}, we now prove Lemma \ref{prop:Pi C_k,p}.
-The proof of Lemma \ref{prop: Pi_L F-R} is given later. \begin{proof}[Proof of Lemma \ref{prop:Pi C_k,p}] Recall the definition of $\CC_A$ from (\ref{eqn: C A}).
-In this proof, we choose $A$ as the null set, and denote $\CC=\CC_\phi $ and $ \widetilde{\CC}=\widetilde{\CC}_\phi$.
-We prove the proposition by dividing into cases based on different values for $R= \# \CC$.
+where $F=F(W,A)$ is the number of generating vertices of $W$ given A and $R=\# \CC_A$. \end{lemma} Assuming Lemma \ref{prop: Pi_L F-R}, we now prove Lemma \ref{prop:Pi C_k,p}.
+The proof of Lemma \ref{prop: Pi_L F-R} is given after the proof of Lemma \ref{prop:Pi C_k,p}. \begin{proof}[Proof of Lemma \ref{prop:Pi C_k,p}] In this proof, we choose $A$ as the null set, and denote $\CC=\CC_\phi $ and $ \widetilde{\CC}=\widetilde{\CC}_\phi$.
+We prove the proposition by dividing into cases based on different values of $R= \# \CC$.
 3pt

 \textbf{Case 1: } $R \geq 2$ for some choice of renumbering $\zeta$ obeying $(\ref{eqn: condition zeta})$.